From Porsches to private jets — automotive toys owned by Bill Gates

-What would you spend on if you had billions of dollars?
-It’s no secret that the rich like to splurge their wealth on several assets to enhance their luxurious lifestyle.
-And the Microsoft founder Bill Gates is no exception.

-Currently the fourth richest man, Forbes estimated his net worth at US$131.6 billion (RM554 billion).
+Currently the fourth richest man, Forbes estimated his net worth at US$131.6 billion.
 Gates was the wealthiest man in the world from 1995 to 2017, barring five years in between.

 He spent a part — a small part, albeit — of his wealth in getting the finest of cars and private jets.
 Famous for owning a fleet of Porsche cars, he indeed loves the German automobile maker to this day.